 They Know How to Gracefully Say “No”

 You can’t say yes all the time.
 Learning when to say no is hard enough as it is, but learning how to say no is just as important.
-When you turn down a project or a client, it is vital to do so with a friendly attitude and not burning any bridges.
+When you turn down a project or a client, it is vital to do so with a friendly attitude and not burn any bridges.
 Relationships are the key to success in much of life, and freelancing is certainly included.
 Keeping strong relationships even when a project isn’t the right fit will ensure you have plenty of work for years to come.